oddlama/vane/README.md

 - [x] Stylish world rebuilding after explosion hazards.
 - [x] Whitelist for worlds in which the Wither may be spawned
 - [x] Players without any permissions cannot alter the world (just look, no touch!)
-- [x] Client side translations for custom items and enchantments

 #### Custom enchantments